 With all good change comes opportunity, and interior design is no exception.
 To celebrate the inauguration of President Biden and Vice President Kamala Harris, we asked a handful of interior designers to reimagine the Oval Office under a Biden presidency.
-From Obama-inspired decor elements to furniture that pays homage to the women's suffrage movement — here's how four designers say they would revamp the President's formal workspace.
+From Obama-inspired decor elements to furniture that pays homage to the women's suffrage movement — here's how five designers say they would revamp the President's formal workspace.

 1. Kathy Bloodworth (Chief Design Officer) and Aishanie Marwah (Senior Designer), Kendall Wilkinson Design

 "In a divided America, Joe Biden's message about the United States is more evident than ever.
 Taking cues from this meant expressing unity in diversity, being respectful of the Oval Office's history, and looking forward to a new togetherness.
 The forms and fixtures are a nod to the historical and traditional nature of the White House, with a contemporary feel that speaks to a new administration.
 We carefully selected pieces that relate to tradition while bringing in a feminine touch to acknowledge and celebrate the United States' first female Vice President."